-- A simple approach would be to stop when the reduction in residual error falls below some threshold. - However, it is found empirically that often none of the available splits produces a significant reduction in error, and yet after several more splits a substantial error reduction is found. - For this reason, it is common practice to grow a large tree, using a stopping criterion based on the number of data points associated with the leaf nodes, and then prune back the resulting tree. - The pruning is based on a criterion that balances residual error against a measure of model complexity.
+- A simple approach would be to stop when the reduction in residual error falls below some threshold. - The most common stopping procedure is to use a minimum count on the number of training instances assigned to each leaf node.
+If the count is less than some minimum then the split is not accepted and the node is taken as a final leaf node. - However, it is found empirically that often none of the available splits produces a significant reduction in error, and yet after several more splits a substantial error reduction is found. - For this reason, it is common practice to grow a large tree, using a stopping criterion based on the number of data points associated with the leaf nodes, and then prune back the resulting tree. - The pruning is based on a criterion that balances residual error against a measure of model complexity.